 · [upbeat music playing then fading out]

-Commercial intro read by Christine: This episode of the Three Things podcast is brought to you by Farnam.
+Commercial intro read by Christine: This episode of the 3 Things podcast is brought to you by Farnam.

-Laurie: Welcome to the June episode of Three Things from EQUUS magazine, the podcast packed with practical horse-keeping tips for the month ahead.
-I’m EQUUS editor, Laurie Prinz
+Laurie: Welcome to the May edition of 3 Things from Equus Magazine, the podcast that helps you focus your horse-keeping efforts for the month ahead.
+I’m EQUUS editor, Laurie Prinz.

 [COMMERCIAL] Christine Barakat: Admit it.
 Bugs suck.
 They’re the last thing you want hanging around your horse and stable.
 Our friends at Farnam can help rid your barn of these annoying, filthy disease-carrying bad guys.
 If you’re ready for the best way to protect your horse, you’re stable and yourself, look to Farnam’s No Fly Zone Solution.
 The people over at Farnam have discovered the best way to set yourself up for success is by fighting on all fronts.
 With their three-stage approach of Block, Repel, Reduce, you can be sure flies, mosquitoes and ticks are kept away.
 Go to Farnam.com.
 That’s F-A-R-N-A-M.com to learn more and download a free copy of the Horse Owners Guide to Creating your own No Fly Zone.
 Plus, you can find money-saving offers to help you get on your way to a fly-free zone.
 Farnam, your partner in fly control.